MachineGnostics/machinegnostics.io/docs/models/cls/log_reg.md

 # LogisticRegressor: Robust Logistic Regression with Machine Gnostics

-**LogisticRegressor** is a robust and flexible binary classification model built on the Machine Gnostics framework.
+The `LogisticRegressor` is a robust and flexible binary classification model built on the Machine Gnostics framework.
 It is designed to handle outliers, heavy-tailed distributions, and non-Gaussian noise, making it suitable for real-world data challenges.
 The model supports polynomial feature expansion, robust weighting, early stopping, and seamless MLflow integration for experiment tracking and deployment.

 ---